qmk/qmk_firmware/keyboards/planck/keymaps/cbbrowne/readme.md

    only need to fit 4 symbols onto each line, rather than 12.

-   I used enums to manage layer IDs and macro IDs so that I don't need to care (beyond "start at 0", and arguably that's not needed) about their values.
+   I used enums to manage layer IDs and macro IDs so that I don't need to care (beyond "start at 0", and arguably even that's not needed) about their values.

 3. Things I did not like about the default mapping
 ---------------------------------------------------------